javaplus/MadScientist/lessons/MotorController.md

 Wire the Pico to the motor controller and wire one motor to the `MOTOR-A` connector.
 How you connect the motor wires to the `MOTOR-A` pins doesn't matter.
 That is, there isn't a right or wrong way to connect the motor wires.
 If you reverse the wires it will just cause the motor to spin in the opposite direction.

 Note that the Pico is upside down, with the pins sticking straight up.
 The diagram has the Pico in this orientation as well.
 That is, the Pico in the diagram is showing you the correct pins if it is upside down with the pins up and the USB connection at the top.
-Also note that the two wires connecting the motor to the motor controller need to be connected from the **bottom** of the controller, instead of from the top (the diagramming program we use does not allow wires to be placed behind components).
+Also note that the two wires connecting the motor to the motor controller need to be connected from the **bottom** of the controller, instead of from the top (the diagramming program we use does not allow us to show this).

 ![L298N Motor Controller](/lessons/images/motor_controller_bb.png)